Louvre Museum in Paris, France is the world’s best art museum.

 4. Unlimited photographs.
 No need to take special permission for photographs

 5. Access to Musée Delacroix* on the same or following day

 You can have guided or non-guided tours of Lourve.

-However, if you prefer to have some help navigating the Louvre Museum, you have two options.
+If you need help navigating the massive Louvre Museum, you have three options.

-All the 60,000 square meters of Louvre museum is modeled in 3D, with all the information you may need.
+Within this app, 60,000 square meters of Louvre museum is modelled in 3D.

 If you don’t mind spending 5 Euros per person, we recommend you buy the multimedia guide to complement your Louvre Museum ticket.

 You can buy these Louvre Museum audio guides at four spots.